 50 years ago Ayn Rand, a novelist and philosopher, wrote a book entitled The Virtue of Selfishness.
 I read this book many years ago, in addition to The Romantic Manifesto, Atlas Shrugged, and Anthem.
 I actually enjoyed some aspects of her writing, especially when it came to her novels.
 But I never was able to seriously accept her philosophical worldview, and her epistemologucal and ‘ethical’ thinking rubbed me the wrong way.

 Ayn Rand called herself an Objectivist.
-Here, and in the following series posts, I will not be addressing all of her Objectivist views, but will rather be focusing on the essays from this one work, The Virtue of Selfishness, and the related issues pertaining to ethical philosophy.
+Here, and in the following series of posts, I will not be addressing all of her Objectivist views, but will rather be focusing on the essays from this one work, The Virtue of Selfishness, and the related issues pertaining to ethical philosophy.
 In essence, I will be addressing her ‘ethical egoism.’

 From the start, I will be clear that while I find some of what she says to be interesting and thought-provoking, I ultimately disagree with her.
 Vigorously.
 In re-reading this work I will be launching a criticism, but I hope it to be fair insofar as I represent her views accurately.
 That is, in arguing against selfishness as a moral foundation or value, I want to be aware that she uses the term in a different way, intentionally, in an attempt to deconstruct how selfishness has been demonized by our culture and the philosophical history which helped establish that culture.
 And while this deconstruction does unearth some assumptions about morality, in much the same way that Nietzsche’s views on ethics did, it is my opinion that her views on ethics are derived from an oversimplified caricature of the subject.
 Her dichotomy between altruism and selfishness (egoism) is sophomoric philosophy, and misses too much to be as influential as her thinking continues to be.